-As at August 31, 2016, the Company has current assets of \$1,886,866 and current liabilities of \$1,234,430.
-The adjusted working capital of the Company is \$1,160,471 (calculated by adding back the deferred flow-through share premium of \$96,617 and the liability for warrants denominated in foreign currency of \$411,418 to the net current assets of \$652,436).
-As the de-recognition of the balances of the deferred flow-through share premium and the liability for warrants denominated in foreign currency accounts will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.
+As at August 31, 2017, the Company has current assets of \$1,367,481 and current liabilities of \$1,042,507.
+As disclosed in Note 10, the holder of the Preferred Shares is entitled to demand repayment of the applicable redemption value per share in cash (which totaled \$2,520,000 as at August 31, 2017) upon the occurrence of certain Redemption Events.
+Excluding the deferred flow-through share premium of \$49,467 and the liability for warrants denominated in foreign currency of \$181,671, the Company's adjusted working capital as at August 31, 2017 was \$556,112, (calculated by adding back the deferred flow-through share premium of \$49,467 and the liability for warrants denominated in foreign currency of \$181,671 to the working capital of \$324,974).
+As the de-recognition of the deferred flow-through share premium and the liability for warrants denominated in foreign currency will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.

-Repayments due by period as of August 31, 2016:
+Repayments due by period as of August 31, 2017: